mirca/mirca.github.io-www/about/index.md

 <p style='text-align: justify;'>
 In 2017, I joined
-<a href="https://keplerscience.arc.nasa.gov">NASA's K2 Mission</a> as an intern
+<a href="https://keplerscience.arc.nasa.gov">NASA's K2 Mission</a> as an scientific software engineer
-at NASA Ames Research Center in Silicon Valley, USA.
+intern at NASA Ames Research Center in Silicon Valley, USA.
 During my time at NASA, I worked on
 <a href="https://www.github.com/KeplerGO">software development and scientific
 computing</a> problems under the mentorship of <a href="http://geert.io">Dr.
 Geert Barentsen</a>, <a href="http://gully.github.io">Dr. Michael Gully-Santiago</a>,